-to see his dying partner, Robert Daniel, at the University of Maryland Health Care System, even though he was assigned as Daniel's attorney-infact.34 The hospital knowingly violated the durable power of attorney Flanigan had on behalf of Daniel, and it violated national accreditation standards for hospitals, which define "family" as individuals who play "a significant role in the individual's life," including persons "not legally related to the individual."35
+relationship, both under Washington and Florida law.33 Similarly, Bill Flanigan was not permitted to see his dying partner, Robert Daniel, at the University of Maryland Health Care System, even though Flanigan had assigned Daniel as his attorney-in-fact.34 The hospital knowingly violated the durable power of attorney Flanigan had on behalf of Daniel, and it violated national accreditation standards for hospitals, which define "family" as individuals who play "a significant role in the individual's life," including persons "not legally related to the individual."35

-Despite the fact that valid durable power of attorney can address samesex partner rights for prepared couples, people rarely plan for the worst.
-The presumption that persons close to patients should have access to information about the patient without explicit authorization is expressed by federal law.36 Under federal health information privacy regulations promulgated under the Health Insurance Portability and Accountability Act ("HIPAA"), health care providers are permitted, but are not required, to disclose certain health information to individuals close to the patient.37 Providers "may... disclose to a family member, other relative, or close personal friend of the individual, the protected health information directly relevant to such person's involvement with the individual's care or payment related to the individual's health care."38 Providers may also "use or disclose protected health information to notify... a family member, a personal representative of the individual, or another person responsible for the care of the individual of the individual's location, general condition, or death."39 When an individual is not present or otherwise incapacitated, a provider "may use professional judgment and its experience with common practice to make reasonable inferences of the individual's best interest in allowing a person to act on behalf of the individual to pick up filled prescriptions, medical supplies, X-rays, or other similar forms of protected health information."40 While the regulations allow providers the discretion to keep same-sex partners apprised of an individual's medical condition and involved in some decisions regarding treatment of that individual, it does not appear to be the practice.41
+Despite the fact that valid durable power of attorney can address same-sex partner rights for prepared couples, people rarely plan for the Federal law expresses the presumption that persons close to patients should have access to information about the patient without explicit authorization.36 Under federal health information privacy regulations promulgated under the Health Insurance Portability and Accountability Act ("HIPAA"), health care providers are permitted, but are not required, to disclose certain health information to individuals close to the patient.37 Providers "may . . . disclose to a family member, other relative, or close personal friend of the individual, the protected health information directly relevant to such person's involvement with the individual's care or payment related to the individual's health Providers may also "use or disclose protected health information to notify . . . a family member, a personal representative of the individual, or another person responsible for the care of the individual of the individual's location, general condition, or death."39 When an individual is not present or otherwise incapacitated, a provider "may use professional judgment and its experience with common practice to make reasonable inferences of the individual's best interest in allowing a person to act on behalf of the individual to pick up filled prescriptions, medical supplies, X-rays, or other similar forms of protected health information."40 While the regulations allow providers the discretion to keep same-sex partners apprised of an individual's